 If you are registered with another veterinary practice, but think that a pain management consultation might be of benefit to your pet, please speak to your vet regarding referral.
 All treatment is by veterinary referral as the health of your pet is our top priority.
 Veterinary referral ensures that there is clear and complete communication between the professionals who care for your pet and makes sure that he or she is safe at all times.
 Throughout your pet’s treatment we will give your vet reports on his or her progress, and your vet will remain in charge of all other aspects of your pet’s care, such as the supply of any medications, vaccinations, supplements and diets.
 To make an appointment ask your vet to complete our veterinary referral form and then contact us to make a booking.

-Read more about physical rehabilitation, acupuncture and veterinary chiropractic for pets.
+Read more about physical rehabilitation, acupuncture, laser therapy and veterinary chiropractic for pets.

 New client registration form for pain management

 Helsinki Chronic Pain Index for Dogs